Dealer

 You need these appliances for sous vide cooking

-For sous-vide cooking, you’ll definitely need a vacuum sealer like the BORA QVac and compatible vacuum bags to seal the food airtight.
-Important: Use only bags that are specifically designed for sous-vide cooking and remain completely airtight even after prolonged immersion in a water bath—such as our vacuum bags from the BORA QVac Move.
-You will also need a pot or heat-resistant plastic container in which you can heat the water.
-The easiest way to do this is to use a special sous-vide probe, which you attach to the edge of the container.
-The precision cooker works much like an immersion heater and maintains the set temperature for many hours.
+For sous-vide cooking, you’ll definitely need a vacuum sealer such as the BORA QVac and suitable vacuum bags to seal the food airtight.
+Important: Only use bags that are specifically designed for sous-vide cooking and remain completely airtight even when left in a water bath for long periods – such as our vacuum bags from the BORA QVac Move range.
+You will also need a saucepan or a heat-resistant plastic container in which you can heat the water.
+The easiest way to do this is to use a special sous-vide stick, which you attach to the rim of the container.
+The precision cooker works in a similar way to an immersion heater and maintains the set temperature for many hours.

-Alternatively, you can also use the stove top for heating.
-But be sure to check the temperature carefully with a thermometer.
+Alternatively, you can also use the hob for heating.
+However, do make sure to monitor the temperature carefully using a thermometer.

 You can also cook sous-vide using your existing kitchen appliances

-• Sous-vide cooking in the oven: For standard appliances without a steam function, place the vacuum bag in a container filled with water and set the oven to a low temperature using top and bottom heat.
+• Sous-vide cooking in the oven: For standard appliances without a steam function, place the vacuum bag in a container filled with water and set the temperature to low using the top and bottom heat settings.
 This requires a bit of finesse, as the temperature must be kept as constant as possible.

-• Sous-vide cooking in a steam oven: Cooking is easier and more convenient here, since the temperature can be set and maintained with precision.
-The BORA X BO even features a special “sous-vide cooking” program that makes it easy to set the humidity and temperature.
-You can learn more about this in the guide to sous-vide cooking in a (steam) oven.
+• Sous-vide cooking in a steam oven: Cooking is easier and more convenient here, as the temperature can be set and maintained with precision.
+The BORA X BO even has a special ‘sous-vide cooking’ programme, which makes it very easy to set the humidity and temperature.
+You can find out more in the guide to sous-vide cooking in a (steam) oven.

-• Sous-vide cooking in a steam cooker: Instead of cooking the food in a water bath, cook it in hot steam.
-If available, select the sous-vide function, or set the temperature to the exact degree.
+• Sous-vide cooking in a steam cooker: Instead of cooking the food in a bain-marie, cook it in hot steam.
+Select the sous-vide function, if available, or set the temperature to the exact degree.

-• Sous-vide cooking in the dishwasher: This method is often recommended as a kitchen hack, but it is only of limited use for reliable results.
-As a result, a dishwasher cannot guarantee precise temperature and cycle duration.
+• Sous-vide cooking in the dishwasher: This method is often recommended as a kitchen hack, but it is only of limited use when it comes to achieving reliable results.
+This means that a dishwasher cannot guarantee the temperature and cooking time with any precision.

 BORA QVac Move Freshness that stands out